theolivenbaum/resin/README.md

 	}// Caches are released

-(*) The [Trie](https://github.com/kreeben/resin/blob/master/Resin/Trie.cs) has a leading role in the querying routine.
+(*) A [Trie](https://github.com/kreeben/resin/blob/master/Resin/Trie.cs) has a leading role in the querying routine.

+Coffee-time!

 <a name="relevance" id="relevance"></a>
 ##Relevance